gsylvestre/symfony-faker-fixtures/readme.md

 ### Main features

-- Quick and easy to use
+- Zero config, easy to use
 - Faker method selection based on entities attributes
-- Handling of ManyToMany, ManyToOne, OneToMany and OneToOne associations
+- Handling of associations
 - Fixtures order based on association dependencies